symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 #### non-English words

-The [*Mother Jones* style guide](#race) says: “Italicize foreign words that don’t appear in Webster, on first use.
+The [*Mother Jones* style guide](https://www.motherjones.com/media/2020/02/mother-jones-style-guide/#race) says: “Italicize foreign words that don’t appear in Webster, on first use.
 Don’t italicize on later uses.”
 But if a word comes from a living language that some readers may speak, err on the side of not italicizing.

 Restaurant critic Patricia Escárcega of the *Los Angeles Times* announced in a [newsletter](https://www.latimes.com/food/story/2020-01-04/foreign-foods-tasting-notes-newsletter-patricia-escarcega) that the publication’s food section would no longer italicize non-English words, saying: “Italics are intended to facilitate clarity by signaling to readers that they haven’t stumbled onto a typo.
-But many writers, me included, believe that the words we choose to italicize—and thereby highlight as ‘foreign’—can have an ‘othering’ effect.
+But many writers, me included, believe that the words we choose to italicize&mdash;and thereby highlight as ‘foreign’&mdash;can have an ‘othering’ effect.
 Here’s a brief sampling of words that we have italicized in recent months: shawarma; al pastor; pollo asado; birria; carnitas; taquitos de papa; chicharron; salsa verde; taquero; and salsa roja.
 Seeing the foods many of us grew up eating italicized can feel jarring and alienating.
 Who are we writing for when we decide to italicize ‘salsa roja?’”

 On the other hand, the [Asian American Journalists Association](https://aaja.org/2020/11/30/covering-asia-and-asian-americans/) recommends: “To help the reader, include a phonetic rendering of possibly unfamiliar words. (e.g., ‘Tagalog, pronounced tuh-GAW-lug, is the leading language spoken in the Philippines.’)”